Opentrons/opentrons/api/docs/source/v2/new_atomic_commands.rst

 In order to ensure that any remaining droplets are expelled, a blow out will push air through the pipette's tip.

-When calling :py:meth:`.InstrumentContext.blow_out`, we have the option to specify a location expell remaining liquid.
+When calling :py:meth:`.InstrumentContext.blow_out`, we have the option to specify where to expel remaining liquid.
 If no location is specified, the pipette will blow out from its current position.

 .. code-block:: python